basakoral/INFOMVIS2023-2024/labs/week1/lab.md

 (1) ```<div>Interactive Data Visualization</div>```

 In the above HTML snippet, the div-element has no attributes, so the only possible way to identify the element is by its tag name *div*.
-If there are multiple div-tags in one page, which happens frequently, selecting just the above div element becomes a problem.
+If there are multiple div tags on one page, which happens frequently, selecting just the above div element becomes a problem.

 (2) ```<div id="book-123">The Value of Visualization</div>```